google/node-sec-roadmap/chapter-4/close_dependencies.md

 ## Background

 When deploying an application or service, many projects run `npm install` which can cause problems.
-[James Shore][] discusses the problem and several solutions, none of which are ideal.
+James Shore ([blog][James Shore]) discusses the problem and several solutions, none of which are ideal.

-*  Network trouble reaching `registry.npmjs.org` becomes a single point of failure
+*  Network trouble reaching `registry.npmjs.org` becomes a single point of failure.
-*  An extra `npm shrinkwrap` step is necessary to ensure that the versions used during testing are the same as the versions deployed (Shore's analysis predates [package locks][]), or
+*  An extra `npm shrinkwrap` step is necessary to ensure that the versions used during testing are the same as the versions deployed (Shore's analysis predates package locks ([docs][package locks])), or
 *  Developers check `node_modules` into revision control which may include architecture-specific binaries.
 *  Local changes may be silently lost when re-installed on a dev machine or on upgrade.

-Other module systems allow working from a local replica, e.g. [maven][maven-replica].
+Other module systems allow working from a local replica, e.g. maven ([docs][maven-replica]).

-[`Yarn`][yarn] downloads from the same central repository as `npm` but can instead fetch from an [offline mirror][].
+Yarn ([project][yarn]) downloads from the same central repository as `npm` but can instead fetch from an offline mirror ([blog][offline mirror]).
 The offline mirror can have multiple tarballs per module to deal with architecture specific builds.
 The `yarn` tool has an `--offline` mode that prevents falling back to central, though does not prevent network fetches by module scripts.

 ## Problem

 Threats: [0DY][] [MTP][]

-Security teams needs to match [vulnerability reports][CVE-IDs] with projects that use affected modules so that they can respond to [zero days][0DY].
+Security teams needs to match vulnerability reports ([wikipedia][CVE-IDs]) with projects that use affected modules so that they can respond to [zero days][0DY].
 Centralizing module installation allows them to figure out whether a report affects a module.

 Large organizations with dedicated security specialists need to be able to locally patch security issues or critical bugs and push to